We launched an uncensored personal finance podcast called Listen Money Matters that got cracked the top 100 podcasts on iTunes in less than a year.

-How To Define Yourself
+How To Make a Podcast For Yourself

 - Make a list of shows you love.
 Not just podcasts, but TV shows as well.
 Andrew and I loved The Colbert Report, Arrested Development, and This American Life.
 We found ways to work elements of those shows into ours.